ikerlan-digital/hackathon/cloud/README.md

 ## Configure an MQTT Broker

-The first task involves installing anc configuring an MQTT Broker such as [Mosquitto](https://mosquitto.org/).
+The first task involves installing and configuring an MQTT Broker such as [Mosquitto](https://mosquitto.org/).

  * Download and configure mosquitto with at least **password** authentication.
  * Test that your Edge node connects and that it´s able to send/receive messages.